 The NCB Capitol Hill Classic road races are a major annual fundraiser for the Capitol Hill Cluster School, a DC public school with over 1,000 students.
-This will be the 40th annual running of the Classic, which includes a 10K race, a 3K race, and a kids’ fun run and is the only race run exclusively on the roads of Capitol Hill.
+This will be the 40th annual running of the Classic, which includes a 10K race, the Events DC 3K race, and a kids’ fun run and is the only race run exclusively on the roads of Capitol Hill.
 Approximately 3,500 people are expected to participate in the Classic.

 Packet Pickup and On-Site Registration

 The primary site for packet pickup and on-site registration will be at Peabody Primary School (at 425 C St NE); we'll have a second packet pickup site at the Navy Yard location of Pacers Running (at 300 Tingey St SE).